Types of Vaginal Discharge: What Each Colour Means & When to See a Doctor

 How to Manage Vaginal Discharge?

 The volume of vaginal discharge varies from woman to woman.
-For some, it may not be much bothersome, while for some it can get extremely uncomfortable and unmanageable.
+For some, it may not be too bothersome, while for some, it can get extremely uncomfortable and unmanageable.

 In either case, wearing panty liners can be of great help.
 They are easily the best and safest way to manage routine vaginal discharge.
 They are not only a lighter version of sanitary pads but also do an excellent job of absorbing all the discharge and keeping the external area clean.